engage-so/engage-so.github.io/_docs/api/lists.md

 Parameters can be any or more of the following:

-- `title` - The list title.
+- `title` - The List title.
-- `description` - The list description.
+- `description` - The List description.
-- `redirect_url` - valid URL to redirect users to after subscription.
+- `redirect_url` - Valid URL to redirect users to after subscription.
-- `double_optin` - Set to True if you want subscribers to receive confirmation mail.
+- `double_optin` - Set to `true` if you want subscribers to receive confirmation mail.

-Example response payload
+Example response payload (Returns updated List object):
-Return updated list object.

 ```json
 {